sean-lawless/computersystems/README.md

 [Computer Systems Series](https://www.amazon.com/dp/B0B25NW7SS)

-Below are some screenshots of using the debugger and playing the game in the last chapter.
+Below are some live pictures of using the debugger and playing the game in the last chapter.
+These two pictures underwent artistic transformations with Gimp to create the book cover art above.

 ![image debug](./images/gdb-tui-game.jpg) ![image screenshot](./images/screenshot.jpg)